PqiNNN/Kaggle/README.md

 # Kaggle
-Repository for Kaggle competitions for team Sad@PqiNNN
+Repository for Kaggle competitions for team Sad&PqiNNN